fragglet/tumba/README.md

 Check out some [screenshots](sshot/README.md).

-Rumba has been compiled/run successfully on:
+Tumba has been compiled/run successfully on:

 * Debian GNU/Linux
 * FreeBSD
 * NetBSD

-It has also been built on OpenBSD, Haiku and Tribblix (Illumos / OpenSolaris), but support is currently incomplete; Rumba uses extended filesystem attributes to preserve DOS file attributes, and system-specific code to support these systems has not yet been written.
+It has also been built on OpenBSD, Haiku and Tribblix (Illumos / OpenSolaris), but support is currently incomplete; Tumba uses extended filesystem attributes to preserve DOS file attributes, and system-specific code to support these systems has not yet been written.